 Babadum!
 Recommended for intermediate to advanced learners, as some of the words are not common.

-Esperanto in your pocket – A simple, compact guide to esperanto with all the grammar you need to get you started, plus a few exercises to practise with.
+Esperanto Essentials – A simple, compact guide to Esperanto with all the grammar you need to get you started, plus a few exercises to practise with.

 Kellerman Kolor by Ivy Kellerman – Written in the early 1900s but still a valuable resource, this is a lengthy book taking the learner from the basics of Esperanto right through to fluency.
 Each lesson has reading and translation exercises and the grammatical rules are explained clearly and with plenty of examples.